+15 18 19 19 21 22 8.
+Quality Agenda Planning how to focus on and deliver quality throughout the design and construction process will help enable the delivery of high-quality assets.
+The programme requires to see evidence of the local authorities approach to quality management and assurance.
+A Quality Assurance and Management Plan should be provided for all stages of the project including the briefing, design, procurement and construction stages.
+The quality plan must include the resources that will be deployed.
+9. Quality Agenda The skills and support provided by Senior Responsible Officers and Project Directors will be a key enabler to achieving successful project outcomes.
 The programme requires local authorities to complete the Baseline Skills Set Toolkit at the outset of a project and to demonstrate how any resource gaps identified will be addressed to ensure the appropriate resources are in place on each project.
 (Baseline Skills Set Toolkit Link) 10.
 Infrastructure Technology The specification, management and delivery of information throughout the project lifecycle, will improve efficiencies and ultimately create the conditions for the successful management of a new asset.
 The programme requires the use of the SFT Standard Information Management Plan (SIMP).
 To support this a client-side Information Manager for each local authority and project should appointed.
 (SIMP Link) 11.
 Project Completion Capturing project data will support and inform both the LEIP programme and future programmes of investment.
 The programme requires the submission of project data to the community benchmark database at contract close and at the agreement of the final account for all projects.
 (Community Infrastructure Benchmark Database Link) 13.
-Project Completion How the performance of and outcomes achieved by a project are evaluated will support the continuous improvement of existing and future investment programmes.
-The programme requires the completion of: Post Project Review (PPR) - within 3 months of construction completion.
+Project Completion How the performance of and outcomes achieved by a project are evaluated will continuous improvement of existing and future investment programmes. support the

+- Post Project Review (PPR) - within 3 months of construction completion.
 The PPR should seek to measure and evaluate the achievement of project success criteria at the point of handover and will focus on the process to reach that key milestone.
 Post Occupancy Evaluations (POEs) - within 12-18 months after construction completion.
-The POE should seek to measure and evaluate if the completed project has responded.

-cess criteria as defined at the project outset.
-The e POE will focus on the lessons learned through the PPR.
+The POE should seek to measure and evaluate if the completed project has responded successfully to the project success criteria as defined at the project outset.
+The POE will focus on in-use outcomes and build on the lessons learned through the PPR.